-4.2 The amount you pay in rates is based on the rateable value of your premises.
+The amount you pay in rates is based on the rateable value of your premises

 - The basic level of rateable value usually remains fixed for a five-year period.
 The current rateable values are based on open market rental values on 1 April 2008.

 - The next revaluation comes into force on 1 April 2017.
-Any national increase in rateable values should be offset by a comparable reduction in the multiplier (see 4.3).
+Any national increase in rateable values should be offset by a comparable reduction in the multiplier used to calculate the rates payable.

 - The rateable value is the same, whether the premises are owner-occupied, leased or licensed.

-4.4 Businesses in England which occupy only one main property with a low rateable value can get SBRR.
+- The business must occupy only one main property, with a low rateable value.

-- Eligible rate payers automatically qualify for 100% SBRR on buildings with a rateable value up to £6,000 and a tapering relief from 100% to 0% for properties up to £12,000.
+- Eligible rate payers automatically qualify for 100% SBRR on buildings with a rateable value up to £6,000.
+There is a tapering relief from 100% to 0% for properties up to £12,000.

 - SBRR will be permanently doubled from April 2017 to £12,000 with tapering relief for properties valued up to £15,000.